microsoft/vscode-python-tools-extension-template/README.md

 You can also run all tests using `nox --session tests` command.

+## Linting

+Run `nox --session lint` to run linting on both Python and TypeScript code.
+Please update the nox file if you want to use a different linter and formatter.

 ## Packaging and Publishing

 1. Update the version as need in `package.json`.
 1. Build package using `nox --session build_package`.
+1. Take the generated `.vsix` file and upload it to your extension management page https://marketplace.visualstudio.com/manage.

+To do this from the command line see here https://code.visualstudio.com/api/working-with-extensions/publishing-extension

 ## Upgrading Dependencies